Jump to section:

 Model-based reflex agents are intelligent AI systems that maintain an internal representation of their environment.
 Unlike simpler reactive systems that only respond to immediate inputs, these agents store memory of past observations and use both current sensor data and historical context to make informed decisions.

 According to IBM's AI research, model-based agents represent a significant evolution in autonomous systems, enabling machines to function effectively in partially observable and dynamic environments.
+The MIT Computer Science and Artificial Intelligence Laboratory has demonstrated that memory-based architectures can reduce decision-making errors by up to 40% in uncertain environments compared to simple reflex systems.

 Think of it like this: A basic thermostat only knows if the current temperature is too hot or too cold.
 But a smart thermostat using model-based reflex logic remembers your daily schedule, learns that you typically arrive home at 6 PM, and proactively starts adjusting the temperature 30 minutes before you walk through the door.